Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

       * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is requested by apps when signing-in users.
            1. In the **Delegated permissions** section, select the **User.Read**, **GroupMember.Read.All** in the list.
 Use the search box if necessary.
    1. Select the **Add permissions** button at the bottom.
+   1. **GroupMember.Read.All** requires admin to consent.
+Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
+You need to be an Azure AD tenant admin to do this.

 ##### Configure Optional Claims